yds/dnsbl/README.md

 [DNSBL][] zones in the "alive" section of http://MultiRBL.Valli.org/list/ **minus** any matching [DNSBL][] zones from the "dead" section.

-If your `/etc/dnsbl.yml` is upto date then running the following should **not** produce _any_ output:
+If your `/etc/dnsbl.yml` is up to date then running the following should **not** produce _any_ output:
 ```sh
 dnsbl -l > /tmp/dnsbl.yml